5.5. Formal Conduct Process

 5.5.8 Character witnesses and/or statements will not be permitted unless they have information directly related to the Code allegations under consideration.

-5.5.9 University notification of the date, time, and location of a PCB or formal Conduct Panel hearing will be given to the Responding Student no less than seven (7) days prior to the hearing.
+5.5.9 University notification of the date, time, and location of a PCB or formal Conduct Panel hearing will be given to the Responding Student no less than ten (10) days prior to the hearing.

-5.5.10 Three (3) days prior to the scheduled formal Conduct Panel hearing, at the discretion of the assigned Student Conduct Administrator, the Responding Student will be given electronic or in-person access to review the hearing packet, including related conduct documentation and statements.
-For Complaints investigated by the Office of Institutional Equity, a copy of the final Investigative Report from the Office of Institutional Equity, all related statements and documentation, and any written party responses to the investigation materials, including the preliminary Investigative Report, will be included as part of the hearing No hearing packet or packet review is provided for PCB hearings.
+5.5.11 Six (6) days prior to the scheduled formal Conduct Panel hearing, at the discretion of the assigned Student Conduct Administrator, the Respondent will be given electronic or in-person access to review the hearing packet, including related conduct documentation and statements.
+For Complaints investigated by OIE, a copy of the final Investigative Report from OIE, all related statements and documentation, and any written party responses to the investigation materials, including the preliminary Investigative Report, will be included as part of the hearing No hearing packet or packet review is provided for PCB hearings.

-5.5.11 To ensure the orderly administration of the hearing process, the assigned Student Conduct Administrator must be notified at least twenty-four (24) hours prior to a scheduled hearing of any documents to be introduced and/or witnesses who will attend the hearing on behalf of the Responding Student.
+5.5.12 To ensure the orderly administration of the hearing process, the assigned Student Conduct Administrator must be notified at least five (5) days prior to a scheduled hearing of any documents to be introduced and/or witnesses who will attend the hearing on behalf of the Respondent.

-5.5.12 The PCB or formal Conduct Panel may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the Reporting Party, Responding Student, and/or other witnesses during the hearing by providing hearing participation while in separate facilities or locations through videophone, video conferencing, or other digital means, as determined to be appropriate in the judgment of a University Conduct Officer or their designee.
+5.5.13 The PCB or formal Conduct Panel may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the Reporting Party, Respondent, and/or other witnesses during the hearing by providing hearing participation while in separate facilities or locations through videophone, videoconferencing, or other digital means, as determined to be appropriate in the judgment of a University Conduct Officer or their designee.

-5.5.14 The existence of past and/or current Code violations and/or outcomes will not be shared with the PCB or formal Conduct Panel until after a finding that the Responding Student is in violation of the Code has been made.
+5.5.14 The existence of past and/or current Code violations and/or outcomes will not be shared with the PCB or formal Conduct Panel until after a finding that the Respondent is in violation of the Code has been made.
 After such a finding is made by the PCB or formal Conduct Panel, the assigned Student Conduct Administrator will provide the PCB or formal Conduct Panel with information regarding past and/or current Code violations and/or outcomes for consideration.
-The PCB or formal Conduct Panel will then deliberate and determine, by majority vote, an appropriate educational, conduct outcome(s) to be imposed against the Responding Student.
+The PCB or formal Conduct Panel will then deliberate and determine, by majority vote, an appropriate educational, conduct outcome(s) to be imposed against the Respondent.
 The PCB or formal Conduct Panel chair will only participate in the vote to determine an appropriate educational, conduct outcome(s) to break a tie by the other panelists.
-When appropriate, the assigned Student Conduct Administrator may permit the participation of the Responding Student and the Reporting Party/victim of the misconduct in the panelists’ outcome deliberations to enhance the educational opportunities of the conduct process and help repair the harm caused by the misconduct.
+When appropriate, the assigned Student Conduct Administrator may permit the participation of the Respondent and the Reporting Party/reported harmed party of the misconduct in the panelists’ outcome deliberations to enhance the educational opportunities of the conduct process and help repair the harm caused by the misconduct.